Kamikaze

 On June 8, 1945, Second Lieutenant Hidehiko Nakajima took off from Bansei Air Base and died in a special (suicide) attack west of Okinawa at the age of 23.
 He was leader of the 144th Shinbu Squadron, which also had the name of 4th Tsurugi (Sword) Squadron.
 He piloted an Army Hayabusa Type 1 Fighter (Allied code name of Oscar).
 After his death in a special attack, he received a promotion to Captain.
 He was from Nakatsu City in Ōita Prefecture and graduated from the Imperial Japanese Army Air Academy in the 57th Class.

-The last three postcards from Hidehiko arrived together in June at his home without his writing any date on them.
+The last three postcards from Nakajima arrived together in June at his home without his writing any date on them.
 They each had a postmark from Kaseda Town in Kagoshima Prefecture, which was where Bansei Air Base was located, but the date could not be made out.
 They had no return address.
 These three postcards have been translated below:

 To Father: